danrobi11/mpv-appimage/README.md

 This repository provides an **unofficial AppImage** of [mpv v0.39.0](https://github.com/mpv-player/mpv/releases/tag/v0.39.0), a free and open-source media player known for its versatility and performance.

 ✅ **Perfect for minimalist enthusiasts** – built against **ALSA**, **FFmpeg**, and **OpenGL** for a lightweight, systemd-free experience. **Vulkan is not required.**
+This AppImage is built against FUSE 3.x for filesystem support.

 ## Key Features of mpv v0.39.0